 Her time with OPHP has included providing innovative educational programs to build the resilience of the Boston community during H1N1, designing workshops and other training for Ebola, and supporting the Boston Public Health Commission’s Stephen M. Lawlor Medical Intelligence Center operations during numerous emergencies, such as the 2013 Boston Marathon bombings and the blizzards of 2013 and 2015.

-Ms. Allen is currently pursuing a MEd in Instructional Design from the University of Massachusetts Boston.
+Ms. Allen received her M.Ed. in Instructional Design from the University of Massachusetts Boston, with her capstone research focusing on performance support for public health response operations.
 She also has a BSEE in Computer Engineering and Computer Science from Tufts University and a master's degree in Intercultural Communications from the School for International Training.
 Former positions include six years working as a software engineer and interface designer, and four years as a non-profit program manager managing technology education programs in Cameroon and conducting interactive training programs in the US and El Salvador.

 Mike Colanti is the Associate Director for Planning and Operations, and is responsible for overseeing the development of integrated emergency response plans.
 This includes public health and healthcare partners, community groups, businesses, universities, and volunteers through the Boston Medical Reserve Corps.